 Companies can also take advantage of the tax incentives offered by other countries.
 For example, in Ukraine, the supply of software is exempt from VAT until January 2022.
 The software includes system administration, software programs, operating systems, websites, online services, etc.

 Some buyers say that using the services of offshore development companies helps them to focus on major business initiatives rather than having to deal with non-critical project management issues.

 When it comes to the quality of the software developed by offshore teams, this topic always introduces a kind of ambiguity.
 There is one thing you should remember about quality: the success of the project and the quality of the product doesn’t depend on the country where it is released but on the people who developed it; on how passionate they are about what they are doing.

 Below are the most common disadvantages reported by the organizations that used outsourcing and at least once tried to hire dedicated offshore developers.

 The difference in language may lead to misunderstanding and misinterpretation of your words.
 Miscommunication causes some problems because good communication between a customer and a developer is the key to accurately extracting the requirements for the software to be developed.

 Sometimes you will need to visit your vendors and spend some time in their country.
 It will cost a bit of money if you decide to travel to India, for instance.
-However, some vendors located in the European countries are much more easy to reach.
+However, some vendors located in the European countries are much easier to reach.

 Technology differences also cause problems.
 It is important to ensure that the hardware and software platforms used by offshore teams are compatible with the intended platforms on which the final software product will run.

 Differences in culture, software development methodologies, project management, quality standards, documentation, and corporate ethics are also included in the list of the most typical drawbacks of outsourcing.